-- Encrypt the passwords in the workflow.xml, which can be found at < Oracle Home>\obpm\enterprise\server\aler_engine, and then backup this file. - Backup existing Oracle Enterprise Repository application deployment: - It is recommended that you backup the entire <BEA_HOME>.
+- Encrypt the passwords in the workflow.xml, which can be found at < Oracle Home>\obpm\enterprise\server\aler_engine, and then back up this file. - Back up the existing Oracle Enterprise Repository application deployment: - It is recommended that you back up the entire <BEA_HOME>.
 This backup is necessary for some post-installation tasks, in addition to the application server upgrade. - For clustered deployments, each node of the cluster should be separately backed up as all nodes must have Oracle Enterprise Repository upgraded.
 For more information, see Oracle Fusion Middleware Installation Guide for Oracle Enterprise Repository. - 4.
 Verify required platforms and version information (including JDBC Driver version support), using Table 1-1, which describes the supported JDBC Driver file names for Oracle Enterprise Repository 11g and, also its mapping to the appropriate application server.